An interpretable wildfire spreading model for real-time predictions: Introduction

+Between empirical functional relations and CFD tools, several "simple but interpretable" models have been suggested to describe the fundamental physics while remaining computationally tractable, with the ultimate objective of providing real-time predictive capabilities \citep{Coen2007, Mandel2008, Simeoni2011, Buerger2020}.
+The present work develops such a model, using simplified reaction kinetics and energy balances averaged over the plantation height.
+The model is based on a small number of parameters that represent crucial physical quantities and heat transport mechanisms, and is presently validated by comparison to benchmark literature results.

+It is envisioned that this model may be used in the future as the core of a risk-informed decision tool for ongoing fires, which will be continuously fed with remote sensing data \citep{Nicholas2019, Lareau2022, Paugam2012} and will provide updated optimal estimates of the model parameters.
+Such an approach is expected to cope successfully with the stochastic and epistemic uncertainties arising from modeling assumptions and environmental variations.

-In this paper we present model validation studies and compare model predictions with one and two-dimensional benchmark problems for the propagation of the firefront.
-The paper is structured as follows: The model derivation is described in \Cref{sec:Modeling}. \Cref{sec:MassBalances} introduces the simplified mass balances and reaction kinetics that approximate the real combustion processes, while \Cref{sec:EnergyBalance} formulates the simplified energy balance in terms of the defined dispersion and convection coefficients, \Cref{sec:WindSpeed} introduces the effect of wind and \Cref{sec:EquationsNumerical} summarizes the model equations and clarifies the numerical implementation.
-In \Cref{sec:Validation} the model is validated and used to predict results, first for one-dimensional fire propagation (straight frontline), and then for two-dimensional propagation from a localized or an extended ignition site.
-Finally, conclusions are drawn and future refinements are outlined in \Cref{sec:Conclusions}.
+The remainder of the paper is structured as follows. \Cref{sec:Modeling} provides a concise overview of the wildfire model derivation and relevant computations.
+In \Cref{sec:Validation}, the model is validated with literature results for one-dimensional fire propagation (infinitely long, straight frontline) and is subsequently used to investigate a variety of two-dimensional propagation case studies.
+Finally, conclusions are drawn, and future refinements are outlined in \Cref{sec:Conclusions}.